Fraud Blocker

 • Update Your Credentials

 Once you meet all the requirements, you will need to submit your application for renewal.
 This is typically done through an online licensing system, where you can upload proof of your completed continuing education, work hours, and background check.
-You will also need to update your credentials, ensuring that the Arizona Board of Nursing has your most current information on file.

 Steps to Renew Your Home Health Aide License